Planning for Your Next Phase of Work

 Zoom Rooms customers can deploy an unlimited number of digital signs to display important information and announcements throughout the office.
 Leveraging secure, cloud-based occupancy dashboards from organizations like Density.io, Zoom Rooms Admins can display building capacity limits and human occupancy alerts throughout your office space.

 Enhanced Dashboard Reporting

 The Zoom Rooms dashboard can now help monitor and report on room occupancy, giving you a clearer picture of how resources are being utilized and if employees are following policies.
 Supported hardware such as Neat devices can also monitor things like air quality to ensure a safe and healthy environment.

 Zoom Phone makes it easy to pair desk phones to specific users in flexible work environments and new Bluetooth-enabled, buttonless models allow for easy cleaning and minimal hands-on usage.

 When your workforce is split between home and the office, meeting with a conference room full of people can be overwhelming and impersonal when you’re working from home.
-With Zoom Rooms Smart Gallery, Zoom will automatically sense the participants in the room, and create a separate camera feed for each participant, making the meeting feel more like the Zoom Meetings you know and love.
+With Zoom Rooms Smart Gallery, launching later this year, Zoom will automatically sense the participants in the room, and create a separate camera feed for each participant, making the meeting feel more like the Zoom Meetings you know and love.

 Giving your people the freedom and tools they need to work the way they want.